frukkurt/Optimization-Price-and-nutrition/readme.md

 We've collected more than **60** item.
 All products come from a web-based product or social media review as referred above.
 We will upload files on the `GitHub` so that it can be edited and used at any time.

 ### B.	Input
    - 1. We will use optimization tools to make python Computer-languages using Google collaborator.
-We will pull data from “GitHub” by **url** first.
+We will pull data from `GitHub` by ***url*** first.

 ```
 import pandas as pd